-Status of file in local working directory Behavior If you click Get Aras File , the file from Aras is opened and overwrites the local file.
-If you click Cancel , the operation is aborted.
+Status of file in local working directory Behavior If you click Cancel , the operation is aborted.

 The property synchronization warning can appear frequently for users who manage Document property data in Aras Innovator.
-Users can bypass this warning dialog when opening a Document from Aras Office Connector in Preferences.
+Users can bypass this warning dialog when opening a Document from Aras Office Connector by selecting "Do not show this message again" directly in the warning dialog or by going to Preferences.
 When enabled, Save to Aras will automatically be executed to synchronize Document properties.